taeya12/mieux-me/README.md

 # mieux-me

 ## Project Description
-better.me is an AI journaling tool that helps you analyze your emotions and provide you with smart recommendations for your well being.
-We used NLP emotion analytics to process text data and incorporated a suicidal prevention algorithm that will help you make better informed decisions about your mental health.
+mieux.me is an AI journaling tool that helps you analyze your emotions and provide you with smart recommendations for your well being.
+We used NLP emotion analytics to process text data and incorporated a suicidal prevention algorithm that will help you make informed decisions about your mental health.

 ## Motivation
 Poor mental health is a growing pandemic that is still being stigmatized.
 Even after spending $5 Billion in federal investments for mental health, 1.3 million adults attempted suicide and 1.1 million plans to commit suicide.